kredati/cin3008w19/covenant.md

 * Read generously, and then critically: we agree to work first to understand a text on its own terms, and only then to understand a text's limitations.

 ### Openness
 The principle of openness is a different, related iteration of generosity.
-It affirms that a productive seminar room must also make space for suprise—and that means also making space for undisciplined, naïve, vague, or silly contributions.
+It affirms that a productive seminar room must also make space for surprise—and that means also making space for undisciplined, naïve, vague, or silly contributions.
 We agree to:
 * Treat others' experiences and differences with respect, generosity, and modesty, affirming that good intentions do not suffice to bridge all gaps.
 * Try out others' questions and ideas sincerely and in good faith.